Cairo International Airport – Cairo, Egypt

 After the war, American forces vacated the airfield and the Civil Aviation Authority took over field operations.
 In 1946, the airfield was renamed King Farouk 1st Airport and served approximately 200 civilian passengers per hour.

-In the 1950s, construction began on a new terminal that would increase the capacity of the airport and, in 1963, Cairo International Airport was inaugurated and replaced Heliopolis as the primary airport in the region.
-Today it is the second busiest airport in Africa, serving more than 11 million passengers annually.
+In the 1950s, construction began on a new terminal that would increase the capacity of the airport and, in 1963, Cairo International Airport (IATA: CAI, ICAO: HECA) was inaugurated and replaced Heliopolis as the primary airport in the region.
+Today it is the second busiest airport in Africa, serving more than 14.4 million passengers, 143,000 aircraft movements and 275,000 tons of airfreight in 2009.

 Flash Product Used at Cairo International Airport